 Next up is a town situated where the South meets the East – Höfn.
 The town is based on fisheries and more especially, lobster fishing.
 You would do well to try some of the restaurants that serve the locally caught langoustine – they are exquisite.
 The town swimming pool has it all for a refreshing day: a hot tub, a jacuzzi, steam bath as well as ice bath, and some pretty impressive water slides in case you need to find the child within you again.

 Next in line is the town Djúpivogur.
 Various activities are on offer, like a sailing trip to Papey Island.
-A famous local landmark in Djúpivogur is an eye opener: Eggin í Gleðivík (The Eggs of Merry Bay) is a new outdoor artwork made by the Icelandic artist Sigurður Guðmundsson.
+A famous local landmark in Djúpivogur is an eye-opener: Eggin í Gleðivík (The Eggs of Merry Bay) is a new outdoor artwork made by the Icelandic artist Sigurður Guðmundsson.
 The artwork consists of 34 eggs, each representing one of the local species of birds.
-The eggs represent a unique photo moment and from the centre of the village it is easy to find them by the harbour, about 900 metres walking distance from the centre of the village.
+The eggs represent a unique photo moment, and from the center of the village, it is easy to find them by the harbor, about 900 meters walking distance from the center of the village.
 The great mountain Búlandstindur dominates the town and is an impressive sight with its unusual shape.